 How air pollution can cause cancer

 Air pollution is a mixture of many different substances and the exact contents vary depending on what sources of pollution are nearby, your location, the time of year and even the weather.
 Sources of air pollution can be man-made, such as fumes from vehicles and smoke from burning fuels.
-While others, such as North African desert dust and radon gas, are natural.
+While others, such as North African desert dust, are natural.

 Air pollution is often separated into outdoor air pollution and indoor air pollution.